greenm01/vb4x/docs/vb4x_specs.md

 Combat will proceed in a smiliar fashion to Section 5.4, with the following restrictions:

-1. If a player rolls a critical hit against a starbase on the first try, reroll a second time.
+1. If a player rolls a critical hit against a starbase on the first try, re-roll a second time.
 2. Starbases receive an extra +2 die roll modifier.

 Starbases are defensive citadels that are equipped with advanced sensors and massive artificial intelligence (AI) resources.
 Their shields are powerful and make them a challenge to strike a critical hit.